Illumina/manta/docs/developerGuide/README.md

   * Avoid ending the message with a newline.
 For multi-line exception messages the ending newline may make sense on a case-by-case basis.

-* Context at the original throw site is often supplemented by a 'catch and release' block to add information at a few critical points on the stack.
+* Context at the original throw site is often supplemented by a 'catch and release' block to add information at a few critical points on the stack as the stack is unwound.
 Typically this is information which is unavailable at the throw site.
   * The preferred method to implement this is to use `boost::error_info`.
-This only works for exceptions derived from `illumina::common::ExceptionData`, such as the above noted `GeneralException` class:
+This only works for exceptions derived from `illumina::common::ExceptionData`, such as the above noted `GeneralException` class.
+  * The first template argument to `boost::error_info` (`edge_error_info` in the example below) is an arbitrary empty struct, the name of which will be printed with the metadata proceeding the given string (this seems to be some kind of tag dispatch mechanism in the boost exception library).
+The coding convention is to create an informative category name for each instance where this exception decoration pattern occurs.
+  * An example of using this pattern in code follows:

 ```c++
 catch (illumina::common::ExceptionData& e)